Heavy Equipment Financing: Guide to Getting Funded

 Equipment Loans

-An equipment loan is a type of small business loan where you use the equipment or asset as collateral.
-Equipment loans are available for a wide range of business-related equipment, including heavy machinery for construction, landscaping, or property management.
+An equipment loan is a type of small business loan that uses the equipment or asset as collateral.
+Equipment loans are commonly used for purchasing a wide range of business-related equipment, including heavy machinery for construction, landscaping, or property management.

-Since the equipment is the collateral, lenders face less risk, leading to higher borrowing amounts, lower interest rates, and better repayment terms.
+Since the equipment serves as collateral, lenders face less risk, leading to higher borrowing amounts, lower interest rates, and more favorable repayment terms.
+Equipment loans also enable businesses to acquire ownership of the machinery, providing asset control and potential tax advantages through Section 179 Vehicle Deductions.

 Qualified borrowers are typically eligible for the following: